microsoft/sqlworkshops/sql2019lab/04_DataVirtualization.md

 **IMPORTANT**: This activity assumes the following:

-- You have installed and enabled Polybase (stand-alone is acceptable) per the documentation at https://docs.microsoft.com/en-us/sql/relational-databases/polybase/polybase-installation?view=sqlallproducts-allversions.
+- You have installed and enabled Polybase (stand-alone is acceptable) per the documentation at https://docs.microsoft.com/en-us/sql/relational-databases/polybase/polybase-installation?view=sqlallproducts-allversions or for Linux at https://docs.microsoft.com/en-us/sql/relational-databases/polybase/polybase-linux-setup.
 - You have access to an Azure SQL Database database or Managed Instance.
-The T-SQL script **createazuredbtable.sql** as found in the sql2019lab\04_DataVirtualization\sqldatahub\azuredb directory.
-The scripts in the activity have a specific Azure SQL Database connection stringl login password, and database name (wwiazure).
+The T-SQL script **createazuredbtable.sql** as found in the sql2019lab\04_DataVirtualization\sqldatahub\azuredb directory contains the target schema and data.
+The scripts in the activity have a specific Azure SQL Database connection string, login, password, and database name (wwiazure).
 You may need to modify the scripts to match your Azure SQL Database connection, login, password, and db name.

 **STEP 1: Restore the WideWorldImporters backup.**